MR-ARMA/CS-Learning-Journey/Data-Structure/Handout/03_Sorting.md

 To clarify:

 1. **Permutation Generation**: Generate all possible permutations of the input data.
 For an array of n elements, there are n! (n factorial) possible permutations.
-This step has a time complexity of O(n!).
+This step has a time complexity of $O(n!)$.

 2. **Sorting**: Compare each generated permutation to find the one in sorted order.
-This step may also take O(n!) time in the worst case.
+This step may also take $O(n!)$ time in the worst case.

-The total time complexity of this informal ***Permutation Sort*** would be `O(n! * n!)`, which is impractical for even moderately sized inputs.
+The total time complexity of this informal ***Permutation Sort*** would be $O(n! * n!)$, which is impractical for even moderately sized inputs.

 ### Selection Sort